 11. What 3 numbers give the same result when multiplied and added together?

 Answer: 1, 2, and 3 (1 + 2 + 3 = 6 and 1 x 2 x 3 = 6).

 12. Zoey has a very big family.
 She has 20 aunts, 20 uncles and 50 cousins.
 Each of her cousins has an aunt who is not Zoey’s aunt.
 How is this possible?

 Hard riddles for kids

-Did your child ace the last category?
-Try to stump them with these brain-teasing riddles that are more of a challenge.
+Did your child ace the last two categories?
+Try to stump them with these brain-teasing riddles that are a bit more of a challenge.

 1. I go all around the world, but never leave the corner.
 What am I?